Basal Cell Carcinoma Skin Cancer Treatments

 Basal cell carcinomas (BCCs) are curable in almost every case.

-Treatment can be more complicated if the BCC has been neglected for an extended period, or if it develops in an awkward location, such as on the nose or ear or close to the eye.
+Treatment can be more complicated if the BCC has been neglected for an extended period, or if it develops in an awkward location, such as on the nose, ear or close to the eye.
 BCCs rarely extend to other body parts.

 While BCC is a type of skin cancer, it rarely endangers the patient’s life.